voxel51/eta/docs/cli_guide.md

 This document provides an overview of using the CLI.

 ## Quickstart

 To see the available top-level commands, type `eta --help`.

 You can learn more about any available subcommand via `eta <command> --help`.

-For example, to see your current ETA config, you can `eta config --print`.
+For example, to see your current ETA config, you can execute `eta config`.

 ## Tab completion